 Difference Between Male And Female Senegals

-It isn’t easy to distinguish males from females unless you look very closely.
+It isn’t easy to distinguish males from females, but there is some sexual dimorphism if you look closely.

-According to Animal Diversity, females often have slightly smaller heads and beaks than males and slightly longer green ‘V’ shapes on their breasts.
+According to Animal Diversity, female Senegals often have slightly smaller heads and beaks than males and slightly longer green ‘V’ shapes on their breasts.

 Senegal Parrot Personality

-Senegals are friendly, active, and curious, so they don’t shy away from human contact.
-You can expect a Senegal to stand on your shoulder, step onto your hand, and nuzzle up to you.
+Senegals are friendly, active, and curious birds, so they don’t shy away from human interaction.
+You can expect a Senegal to stand on your shoulder, step onto your hand, and nuzzle closely to you.

-Senegals are loyal and affectionate parrots, so they often develop a strong bond with one household member.
-They don’t usually become aggressive toward other, less favored family members.
+Senegals are loyal and affectionate parrots, often developing a strong bond with one person.
+However, they rarely become aggressive toward other, less favored family members.

-You’re much more likely to hear whistling or clucking noises.
-Senegals can learn to talk; if you put the time and energy in, you can encourage your parrot to talk more.
+You’re likely to hear whistling or clucking noises.
+Senegals aren’t the best talkers.
+However, if you put in the time and effort, Senegals can develop a modest vocabulary of words and phrases.

 Senegal Parrot Price

-Senegals are more expensive than some Poicephalus parrots, like the Meyer’s Parrot.
-However, they’re less expensive than other popular parrots like African Greys.
+Senegals are more expensive than some Poicephalus parrots, like Meyer’s.

-The cheapest way to obtain a Senegal parrot is to rescue one from an organization like Best Friends or Mickaboo.
-These parrots live for a long time, so it’s not unusual for them to turn up at shelters.
+The least expensive way to obtain a Senegal parrot is to rescue one from an organization like Best Friends or Mickaboo.
 You can expect to pay between $200 and $500 when adopting a Senegal parrot.

-Remember that the initial cage and basic supplies (food and water bowls, perches, toys) will cost $300-400.
-In addition to the outlay costs, consider the ongoing costs of keeping a Senegal parrot.
+The initial cage and basic supplies (bowls, perches, toys) will cost $300-400.
+In addition to the outlay costs, consider the ongoing costs of keeping a Senegal parrot (food, vet bills, etc.)

 Monthly Upkeep Costs

-The table below briefly summarizes the ongoing monthly costs of keeping a Senegal parrot:
+The table below summarizes the ongoing monthly costs of keeping a Senegal parrot:

 Upkeep | Cost per month |